webmaster442/ultimatedotnetcheatsheet/cheatsheet.md

         _field = new MemoryStream();
     }

-    //IDosposable implementation
-    //Do not change this code.
-Put cleanup code in 'Dispose(bool disposing)' method public void Dispose()
+    //IDosposable implementation.
+Do not change this code.
+Put cleanup code in the Dispose(bool disposing) method public void Dispose()
     {
         Dispose(disposing: true);
         GC.SuppressFinalize(this);
     }

-    //IAsyncDisposable implementation
-    //Do not change this code.
-Put cleanup code in 'DisposeAsyncCore' method public async ValueTask DisposeAsync()
+    //IAsyncDisposable implementation.
+Do not change this code.
+Put cleanup code in the DisposeAsyncCore method public async ValueTask DisposeAsync()
     {
-        //Call the overridable DisposeAsyncCore that
-        //does the actual work of releasing resources await DisposeAsyncCore().ConfigureAwait(false);
+        //Call the overridable DisposeAsyncCore that does the actual work await DisposeAsyncCore().ConfigureAwait(false);

-        //no need to call finalizer, because the resources
-        //have been freed by the DisposeAsyncCore method GC.SuppressFinalize(this);
+        //no need to call finalizer, because the resources have been freed by the DisposeAsyncCore method GC.SuppressFinalize(this);
     }